aidanii24/ae3-archipelago/worlds/ape_escape_3/docs/setup.md

 After the host has successfully generated a game, a server zip will appear in the `outputs` folder of the Archipelago directory.
 Once found, follow these [steps](https://archipelago.gg/tutorial/Archipelago/setup/en#hosting-an-archipelago-server) from the official guides of Archipelago for hosting a game.

 ### Connecting
 Once the host has a room ready, players must open the Archipelago Clients for their respective games and connect to the room.
 For Ape Escape 3 Archipelago, click the `Ape Escape 3 Archipelgo` button in Archipelago.
-Once the client open, provide the URL of the room at the top of the screen and press `Connect`.
+Once the client opens, provide the URL of the room at the top of the screen and press `Connect`.

 ### Starting
 After connecting to Archipelago, the client will begin looking for PCSX2.
 If PCSX2 is already open, it would have connected already.